rheffelman/big/README.md

 My name is Ryan Heffelman.
-I am a Computer Science and Data Science student at Carthage College.
+I am a CS/DS student at Carthage College.
-This is a master repo for all of my schoolwork essentially.
+This is essentially a master repo for all of my projects.